deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 pushf = git push --force-with-lease
 ```

-Typing `git pushf` will push your changes to the remote repository, forcing the push with lease.
+Typing `git pushf` will force push your changes to the remote repository, with a lease.
 This is useful when you need to overwrite the remote branch with your local changes, but you want to ensure that you don't accidentally overwrite someone else's changes by forgetting to add `--force-with-lease`.

 ---